UtkarshSinghShorthillsAI/Rag-ChatBot/README.md

 ### **1️⃣ Retriever (`retriever.py`)**
 - Queries the **ChromaDB vector database** to fetch the most relevant **wiki chunks** for a given query.
-- Uses **Google Gemini embeddings** to encode queries and perform similarity-based retrieval.
+- Uses **bge-base-en embeddings** to encode queries and perform similarity-based retrieval.

 🔹 **Workflow:**
 1. Generate **query embedding** using Gemini API.